ConTEXTual Net: A Multimodal Vision-Language Model for Segmentation of Pneumothorax: Methods

 where $*$ is the element-wise multiplication of the input feature map and the normalized pixel attention map, and $Q^*$ is the attention-weighted feature map.
-Empirically, \emph{Tanh} activation was found to reduce the variance of Dice scores compared to other activation functions.
+Empirically, \emph{Tanh} activation was found to perform better than other activation functions.
 Single-headed attention is used due to computational constraints of attending between every pixel and each token output from the language model.